 The first two images that James presents in this passage do not portray the tongue as inherently bad.
 A bit can steer a horse towards one direction or another, just like how our own words and actions shape us accordingly for good or ill- so long as we’re mindful of their power over ourselves

-A ship’s rudder also has great potentiality; it steering abilities depend entirely upon what you want to do with them!
-The same goes for every tool at your disposal, especially the tongue, but even using texting, social media, or email! if used correctly (i.e. responsibly), then each may serve to build up, rather than tear down.
+A ship’s rudder also has great potential; it steering abilities depend entirely upon what you want to do with them!
+The same goes for every tool at your disposal, especially the tongue, even using texting, social media, or email! if used correctly (i.e. responsibly), then each may serve to build up, rather than tear down.

 The third image illustrates how volatile the tongue can be.

-When we speak, our words can spread beyond our control and leave us powerless to stop the consequences or undo damage.
+When we speak, our words can spread beyond our control and leave us powerless to stop the consequences or undo the damage.
 A completely unfounded rumor might just ruin a person’s reputation even if it is proven false later on; speaking evil brings upon oneself more shame than joy because there are no redeeming qualities in doing so.
 In regards to taming the tongue, we should always avoid sharing rumors or gossip.

 And when we speak evil, we defile ourselves.